HaydenLeBaron/pong-game/README.md

-This project was originally based on his tutorial at https://www.youtube.com/watch?v=Qf3-aDXG8q4, although most of the original code has been replaced or refactored and many new features added.
+This project was originally based on his tutorial at https://www.youtube.com/watch?v=Qf3-aDXG8q4, although nearly all of the original code has been rewritten by now, and new features added.

 The code from the video can be found on GitHub in the repo *clear-code-projects / Pong_in_Pygame*